-In some cases, smaller aviation companies like those who are based in Tuguegarao have a minimum number of passengers required for a flight and if there aren’t enough, the flight will be delayed/ re-scheduled for 24-72 hours.
-While it’s a little bit expensive to get to Batanes, the reward is definitely worth it.
-Basco, the capital has a lot in common with Taiwan which lies less than 200 kilometers to the north.
+In some cases, smaller aviation companies like those based in Tuguegarao have a minimum number of passengers required for a flight.
+The flight will be delayed/rescheduled for 24-72 hours if there aren’t enough.
+While it’s a little expensive to get to Batanes, the reward is definitely worth it.
+Basco, the capital, has a lot in common with Taiwan, less than 200 kilometers to the north.

-Batanes sits with the China Sea on one side and the Pacific Ocean on the other.
-Batanes is not simply one island though.
+Batanes sits with the China Sea on one side and the Pacific Ocean.
+Batanes is not simply one island, though.

-The province is made up of ten islands of which three have populations.
-The people of Batanes are called the Ivatans and they are unique from other Filipinos because their culture developed independently.
-Like the islands they are beautiful, and interesting people.
+The province comprises ten islands, of which three have populations.
+The people of Batanes are called the Ivatans, and they are unique from other Filipinos because their culture developed independently.
+Like the islands, they are beautiful and interesting people.

-Once you reached Batanes, you will fall in love with the landscape, the people, and the culture of this province.
-Some say it is more like New Zealand or Polynesia than like the Philippines.
-One way that you can’t get to Batanes is swimming….
-That Im pretty sure LOL.
-I heard there are passenger boats that used to have a weekly trips to Batanes from Curimao Ilocos Norte but stick to the airplanes for a safer trip.
+Once you reach Batanes, you will fall in love with the landscape, the people, and the culture of this province.
+Some say it is more like New Zealand or Polynesia than the Philippines.
+One way that you can’t get to Batanes is swimming… That I’m pretty sure, LOL.
+I heard passenger boats used to have weekly trips to Batanes from Curimao Ilocos Norte but stick to the airplanes for a safer journey.